-Further, a new IOT department called Service Management helps staff align IT services with business needs through the use of Information Technology Service Management (ITSM), specifically the Information Technology Infrastructure Library (ITIL) – a set of processes, procedures, tasks and checklists that are not organization-specific but that can be applied to the state’s overall IT strategy.
-These practices will help IOT establish a baseline from which it can plan, implement and measure its future services -- delivering value while maintaining a minimum level of competency.
-ITIL will be used within IOT to demonstrate compliance and to, where applicable, define and measure service improvement.
+Further, the IOT Service Management department helps staff align IT services with business needs through the use of Information Technology Service Management (ITSM), specifically the Information Technology Infrastructure Library (ITIL) – a set of processes, procedures, tasks and checklists that are not organization-specific but that can be applied to the state’s overall IT strategy.
+These practices help IOT establish a baseline from which it can plan, implement and measure its future services -- delivering value while maintaining a minimum level of competency.
+ITIL is used within IOT to demonstrate compliance and to, where applicable, define and measure service improvement.

 Additionally, IOT has developed a critical venue to listen and learn from our Agencies through the State’s Digital Transformation Council.
 This collaborative team is led by the State Chief Information Officer (CIO) driven by the CTO, with participation by key agency partner CIOs.